What should fans expect out of the Edmonton Oilers this upcoming season? Here are the top nine questions that need to be answered in 2019.

 More from Oil On Whyte

-- Edmonton Oilers: Breaking down every NHL Trade Deadline move
+- Edmonton Oilers: Breaking down their one and only trade

 There was the James Neal trade, which in my opinion, the Oilers will come out on top of.
 Lucic was a boat anchor contract that I think most of us would’ve loved to see gone but were resigned to perhaps thinking it was unmovable.